rashatwi/combat/README.md

 PDB files of the optimized structure of the individual electrolyte components

 ### polysulfide_clustering [↑](#polysulfide_clustering)
+csv files containing the unique PS clusters, i.e. coordination environment of terminal sulfur atoms of the polysulfide anion, formed in each electrolyte system, along with their mode of coordination and probability of formation in the solution.
+The data in these files is used in computing the probability of formation of a PS of a given size.

 ### radial_distribution_functions [↑](#radial_distribution_functions)
+raw csv files for the radial distribution function of the electrolyte components with Li+ cation in each system

 ### scripts [↑](#scripts)
+* **run_md.py**: Sample scripts for running the automated MD simulations of the electrolyte systems composed of 1 M LiTSI, 0.25 M Li2S8 in DOL/solvent (1/1, v/v) using MISPR
+*

 ### solvation_structures [↑](#solvation_structures)
+top structures (in the form of XYZ files) corresponding to the first solvation shell of Li+ in each electrolyte system, along with a csv file containing the type of coordination in each structure and its probability of formation

 ## Updates [↑](#updates)
 For a description of the updates corresponding to each version,